axelspringer/graphql-google-pubsub/README.md

 ## Acknowledgements

 This project is mostly inspired by [graphql-redis-subscriptions](https://github.com/davidyaha/graphql-redis-subscriptions).
 Many thanks to its authors for their work and inspiration.
+Thanks to the Lean Team (Daniel Vogel, Martin Thomas, Florian Tatzky, Sebastian Herrlinger and Tim Susa).